 Epidemiologists correct for changes in age-profile over time by relying on the so called ‘age-standardized death rate’.
 This metric tells us what the death rate would be if the age structure of the population had stayed the same over time and would be the same across countries.1

-Once we correct for both population changes and aging we get the blue line in the visualization: the age-standardized death rate from cancer.
+Once we correct for both population changes and aging we get the age-standardized death rate from cancer.
 Globally this has fallen by 15% since 1990.

 The comparison of these three metrics shows that the rise in global cancer deaths is driven by two demographic changes: population growth and population aging.

 Adjusted for demographic changes we find that the age-standardized death rate from cancer has fallen by 15% since 1990.

 If you are interested in a particular country you can explore the IHME estimates for all countries in the world by using the “Change country” option in the chart.
 Cancer survival rates are higher in richer countries and many of these countries have achieved most progress.

 That the world is slowly making progress is also consistent with two other big trends we have studied before.

 Almost a quarter of all cancer deaths are due to smoking.
 Since smoking rates are declining across the world (especially rapidly in rich countries where smoking was very common in the past), we see a strong decline of death rates from lung cancer rates in many countries.

 Secondly, as we have shown here, the 5-year survival rates for cancers are increasing, and the research we covered suggests that this is due to both earlier detection of cancers and better treatment that increased survival.

 Given the fact that cancer is one of the world’s largest health problems, a 15% improvement in 29 years does not represent roaring success.
 But it does show that the world is making slow progress against it.